StephenHuang3/StephenHuang3/README.md

 ## Experience 👩‍💻

+- I interned at [Amazon Web Services](https://aws.amazon.com/) as a Software Engineer on the DynamoDB team, developing new features and automating deployment.
+- I interned at [Meta](https://meta.com/) as a Software Engineer, developing data pipelines and fine-tuned LLMs to detect scraping.
 - I interned at [Compass Digital](https://compassdigital.io/) as a data science intern, developing **AI-driven** solutions to address complex business challenges
 - I interned at [Met-Scan Canada](https://www.met-scan.com/) as a machine learning researcher, training **deep learning models** for indoor localization
 - I interned at [Marsh & Mclennan Companies](https://www.mmc.com/) and [Invafresh](https://www.invafresh.com/) as a software developer, building **full-stack applications**